Whitewashing in film

-White actor Mickey Rooney wore yellowface to portray I. Y. Yunioshi, a Japanese landlord, in the 1961 film Breakfast at Tiffany's.
+White actor Mickey Rooney wore yellowface to portray a Japanese landlord, I. Y. Yunioshi, in the 1961 film Breakfast at Tiffany's.

 Whitewashing is a casting practice in the film industry in which white actors are cast in non-white roles.
 As defined by Merriam-Webster, to whitewash is "to alter...in a way that favors, features, or caters to white people: such as...casting a white performer in a role based on a nonwhite person or fictional character."
 According to the BBC, films in which white actors have played other races include all genres.
 African-American roles and roles of Asian descent have been whitewashed, as well as characters from the ancient world in the genre of classical and mythological films.

 History

 In the early 20th century, white actors caricatured different ethnicities by brownface, blackface or yellowface, commonly exaggerating the perceived stereotypes of other ethnicities.
 For example, Swedish-born actor Warner Oland played the Chinese detective Charlie Chan in Charlie Chan Carries On (1931) and subsequent films.
 Because of the lack of characters of color in the film industry, these roles were well received at the time by viewers.
 Other non-Asian actors to portray Chinese detective Charlie Chan include Manuel Arbó, Sidney Toler, Roland Winters, Ross Martin, and Peter Ustinov.

 There was a greater color diversity in film by the mid-20th-century and blackface mostly disappeared from the industry.
-The film Othello (1965) was an exception, as the white actor Laurence Olivier was cast as "the Moor".
-He wore blackface as the title character.
+The film Othello (1965) was an exception, as the white actor Laurence Olivier was cast as "the Moor" and wore blackface as the title character.
+New York Times film critic Bosley Crowther was critical of the 1965 Othello, referring to it as a "minstrel show".

 The practice of "yellowface" extended into the 1960s.
 For instance, Mickey Rooney played a Japanese landlord in Breakfast at Tiffany's (1961).
 Professor David A. Schlossman said of Asian characters in particular, "Many of the Asian roles portrayed by White actors also contributed to the pantheon of cultural stereotypes in US national discourse."
 At the start of the 21st century, minorities were still under-represented in the film industry at different stages.
 While historically black roles are now generally cast with black actors, the practice of whitewashing applied to other minorities.

 Guy Aoki said African Americans "have long felt the full brunt of the 'whitewashing' of roles" and that Asians have experienced it as well.
 Native Americans have also had their historic leaders and warriors portrayed by whites.